Code Compliance Certificate and Public Use Certificate

-Your application will be processed within 20 days of a successful final inspection, unless additional information or inspections are required.
+Your application will be processed within 20 working days, unless additional information is required.
 As with the Building Consent, the 20-day clock will be paused when we request any additional information and will be restarted once we receive all the requested information.

 We may be unable to issue the certificate if any of the required inspections have been missed or the required producer statements cannot be provided.
 Without a Code Compliance Certificate, you may experience difficulties insuring your property or selling it in the future.

 Long delays between when the building work is completed and when the certificate is applied for can cause complications, delays, additional fees and other unnecessary expenses for home owners.

 In some circumstances we may refuse to issue a Code Compliance Certificate, for example if we are unable to determine whether the building work has been completed in accordance with the Building Code or where you fail to supply the required documentation.

 If your Code Compliance Certificate is refused, you have a right of appeal against our decision by applying to the Ministry of Business Innovation and Employment for a determination under section 177 of the Building Act 2004.

 The Building Consent authority is satisfied on reasonable grounds the code compliance certificate can be issued provided that: